 For midmarket or enterprise companies, seeing the full picture of your priorities means you can select the most efficient technological solutions, opting for those vendors that address the greatest number of your needs.
 By avoiding a litany of vendors, many with overlapping functionality, you can minimize your cost while still addressing all your relevant priorities.

-Comparing sales tech vendors requires time and research—even if you use a do-it-yourself solution like the Vendor Neutral selector tool, which matches companies to vendors based not on features but on priorities.
+Comparing sales technology vendors requires time and research—even if you use a do-it-yourself solution like the Vendor Neutral selection tool, which matches companies to vendors based not on features but on priorities.
 When time is money, many businesses can’t afford to pick their sales tech solutions by trial and error, starting over every time it isn’t right.
 Jumping to features without the foundational strategy of your priorities leads many companies to this costly and time-consuming methodology.

 You’ve Identified Your Priorities.
 What’s Next?

 Once you’ve determined the most pressing priorities for your business, the next step is aligning those priorities with vendors whose solutions address your needs.
 Rather than manually wading through the staggering number of sales tech options, use our quick, easy, priority-focused selector tool to ascertain what vendors address your specific problems.